 - 1. It is recommended that the pipe adjacent to the variable length is supported or guided to prevent sagging. - 2.
-If a variable length must be installed adjacent to a tee, elbow, wye or other fitting where tube can interfere with flow, the unflanged end of the tube should be away from the fitting and fitted into a pipe length in the manner described in the installation procedure under FIG. 24. - 3.
+Installation of an variable length adjacent to fittings, such as elbows, tees, wyes, or short lengths is not recommended.
+However, it is not always possible to avoid these fittings.
+If an variable length must be joined to one of these fittings, the unflanged end of the tube should always point downward or towards downward slope. - 3.
 A variable length may be installed with a flange to flange length between 4" and 26" (102 and 660) inclusive. - 4.
 If inner tube is too long, it may be cut to length.
 Tube must be a minimum of 4" (102) longer than flange to flange length.
 Prior to installation of cut pipe, remove all burrs to ensure that interference does not occur. - 5.
 Note that the variable length will not support any weight in the vertical position.